-5.77.
+5.79.
 In addition to the discharge limits for certain groups of radionuclides, discharge limits should be specified for particular radionuclides.
 These radionuclides should be identified on the basis of their special significance, for instance due to the radiological importance or other aspects like the involvement of large volumes of liquid or gaseous wastes with very low levels of activity concentrations.
-Examples of these radionuclides are C-137, Co-60, C-14 and tritium (C-14 and tritium is discussed in a separate section above, para 5.42 to 5.45).
+Examples of these radionuclides are Cs-137, Co-60, C-14 and tritium (C-14 and tritium are discussed in a separate section above, paragraphs 5.42 to 5.45).
 In some cases the regulatory body may also impose limits on specific radionuclides that provide early indications of important changes in the operational status of the facility.

-5.78.
+5.80.
 Discharge limits for groups of radionuclides rather than individual radionuclides may be appropriate when the radionuclides share relevant characteristics so that they can be measured with gross counting techniques.
-The use of scaling factors should be applied for certain radionuclides that cannot be promptly analysed as part of routinely measurements at nuclear facilities (for example, Ni-63, Fe-55 and Sr-90).
-Airborne discharges from nuclear facilities are often grouped as follows: noble gases, halogens or iodine isotopes, and particulates.
+The use of scaling factors should be applied for certain radionuclides that cannot be promptly analysed as part of routinely measurements at nuclear installations (for example, Ni-63, Fe-55 and Sr-90).
+Scaling factors should be derived based on a sufficient number of detailed measurements for characterization of the effluents, using adequate methods and detection limits.
+The characterization should be reviewed periodically.
+Airborne discharges from nuclear installations are often grouped as follows: noble gases, halogens or iodine isotopes, and particulates.
 This grouping reflects different ways of sampling and quantifying the discharges and also dosimetric considerations: noble gases result in external exposure to the whole body; iodine isotopes result in thyroid doses; and particulates usually present a potential hazard of inhalation or ingestion to all of the organs and tissues of the body.

-5.79.
+5.81.
 The grouping may also be extended to include gross alpha and gross beta activities.
 When limits are specified for groups of radionuclides measured by gross alpha or gross beta counting, the discharge limit for the group should be set on the basis of the characteristics of the radionuclide that gives the highest dose per unit activity discharged.
+In the case of uranium discharges, a limitation expressed in mass (i.e. kilogrammes per year, with consideration of the % of each uranium isotope) may be more appropriate than a limitation on gross alpha.

-5.80.
-The regulatory body should include in the authorization conditions for reporting, for example:
+5.82.
+The regulatory body should include in the authorization, or in other regulatory documents, conditions for reporting, for example: